 The Department of Communication Studies prepares our students to be effective and ethical communicators in their professional, relational, and cultural roles.

 Our students learn to critique and create messages in multiple contexts.
 We emphasize the intersections of theory and practice as the foundation for problem-solving, creativity, critical thinking, and understanding the diversity of communication practices.

 The Department of Communication Studies offers a broad range of opportunities.
-For a B.A. in Communication Studies, students can pursue options in Interpersonal Communication, Corporate Communication, and Mass Communication.
+For a B.S. in Communication Studies, students can pursue options in Interpersonal Communication, Corporate Communication, Health Communication and Mass Communication.
 For students interested in Mass Communication, there are concentrations in Electronic Media Production and Broadcast News.
 An Online B.A. is also available beginning Fall 2017.
 Click here for more on our options.